kin0330/Royal-Christmas-Speeches-Team-H/README.md

 Option 3: Craig’s Zeta with Elizabeth and her father’s speeches or Elizabeth and Charles’ speeches.
 ## Methodology and Tools
 ### Data Collection
 The dataset was compiled by leveraging web scraping techniques using Python from the official Royal Family website, specifically https://www.royal.uk/.
-This process ensured the gathering of comprehensive and accurate transcripts or recordings of Queen Elizabeth II's Christmas speeches.

 ### Text Analysis
 The analysis employed a two-fold approach: